Work Order Management

 - Work order status: A quick way to track progress—whether it’s pending, in progress, or done.

-- Completion date: When the work actually got finished.
+- Completion date: When the work is actually finished.

 - Quality check: A place for feedback or checks to make sure everything’s up to standard.